26 Engineer Regiment, Sangin, Afghanistan by Alix Baker

 Alix Baker

-After art school in London I spent several years in the Foreign and Commonwealth Office.
-Busy jobs suspended my art side and eventually I left to devote more time to it.
-For the greater part of my art career I was one of the UK's leading military artists specialising in military dress through theā¦
+After art school in London and several years in the Foreign and Commonwealth Office, I left to devote my time to art.
+For most of my art career I was one of the UK's leading military artists specialising in military dress with a particular interest in campaigns dress.
+I worked on official…

 View full profile